PolVilniusTech/public.incident.reporting.timeline.md/timeline/Lithuania.md

 ##### L earning from Mistakes

 From such incidents there are possible to learn a lot.
 I.e.:
-*   The Article provide Fact "Telecomunication Company should never check SMS of their Users".
+*   The Article provide Fact "Telecomunication Company should never  SMS of their Users".
 If Telecomunication Company don't do that, then in addition they should not give Access to anybody else? because an Assets of a Person(s) is Untouchable.
 Illegal Orders may be the Problem for some kind of Jurisdictions.
 *   The Article provide Fact that Internet Service Providers gonna block URL's, which are in Forbidden List.
 In this Regard, if You install Modern Anti-Virus & Anti-MalWare Software in the Computer System, then You get something similar.
 Multiple Modern Anti-Virus & Anti-MalWare Software Installations could be a Latency for Comfortable Usability of Your Goodies.
 ```